julian-hecker/workflow-template/README.md

 # workflow-template
 workflow template for webpack, scss, and asset processing.

+## Scripts
+`npm run dev` starts a development server which will actively reload changes made in the text editor.

+`npm run build` will create a static build with all the dependencies bundled and ready to be copied to a server.

 ## File Structure
 Below is the file structure that is used by the configuration.